cato-a/CoDaM_MiscMod/README.md

   * Commands have new numbers, permissions must be updated
   * Fixes issue with 999 kicker and clients download maps (999 kicker auto disables)
   * Fixes bug in `strTok` function that causes a crash on double, tripple delimiters, etc
-  * Recoded `msgBroadcast` to follow a queue of messages regardless or round/map changes
+  * Recoded `msgBroadcast` function to follow a queue of messages regardless or round/map changes
   * Added `!pcvar` command
   * Removed `!fps` command (can be used with `!pcvar` instead, e.g `!pcvar <num> fps 125`)
   * Fixes `!help` command booting client after 85+ commands